MDMods/MuseDashMirror/docs/ui-components.md

 `CreatePnlMenuToggle` clones the game's `TglOn`, removes its localization component and original actions, binds the callback, and places up to four toggles in each column.
 Use a unique GameObject name so it does not collide with another mod or an internal cache entry.

-For custom text, colors, checkmark color, or a `ToggleGroup`, construct `ToggleParameters`:
+For custom label styling, checkmark color, or a `ToggleGroup`, construct `ToggleParameters`:

 ```csharp
 using MuseDashMirror.Models;